 How to make this recipe

 Slice and bake cookies are the ideal make-ahead sweet treat.
-You make the dough and then chill until you are ready to bake the cookies.
+You make the dough and then chill it until you are ready to bake the cookies.

-Mix the dry ingredients.
+Step 1 | Mix the dry ingredients.
 Start by mixing the dry ingredients together in a small mixing bowl.
+Be sure to include the extra tablespoon of flour noted in the recipe as this gives the dough the right consistency.

-Cream the butter & sugar.
+Step 2 | Cream the butter & sugar.
 Creamed butter and sugar form the base for many cookie recipes.
 The key is to let the butter soften so the ingredients combine easily.
 I'd recommend letting the butter sit on your kitchen counter for at least an hour before you start.

-Make the dough.
+Step 3 | Make the dough.
 A stand mixer is ideal for making cookies.
-After you've creamed the butter and sugar and added the other base ingredients you slowly add the flour mixture while the mixer is running at low speed.
+After you've creamed the butter and sugar and added the other base ingredients slowly add the flour mixture while the mixer is running at low speed.
+The dough will be very dry and somewhat crumbly so you'll need to press it together as you roll it into logs.

-Chill the dough.
-You want to roll the dough out into two logs and then wrap them tightly in plastic wrap.
+Step 4 | Chill the dough.
+You want to roll the dough into two logs and then wrap them tightly in plastic wrap.
 They need to be refrigerated for at least two hours but it can be left overnight.
 If you want to leave them for much longer I'd recommend freezing the dough (see tips below).

-Bake the cookies.
+Step 5 | Bake the cookies.
 When you are ready to bake, line a cookie sheet or two with parchment paper and slice the dough into ½ inch thick slices.
 Bake for 10 minutes or until slightly golden on the edges and then drizzle the cookies with melted chocolate.

-Freezing instructions
+Freezing Instructions

 After you've wrapped the dough logs in plastic, place them in a freezer bag.
 They will keep for about a month in the freezer.
-To bake the cookies, take the dough out of the freezer and thaw in the refrigerator or several hours.
+To bake the cookies, take the dough out of the freezer and thaw in the refrigerator for several hours.
 Once thawed, slice and bake according to the recipe instructions.

 More sweet treats